prospar/false-sharing-scripts-micro24/micro24-artifact-README.md

 Please note that the results reported in the paper are an average of 3 iterations.
 A single iteration may result in a variation of 5% for each experiment.

 Our scripts will parse the output results and plot the graphs automatically.
-All the generated plots will be in the `graph_plotting_script` directory.

 For a quick validation of result, reproducing `Fig 2` (motivation), `Fig 14` (applications with false sharing), and `Fig 15` (applications without false sharing) is advised.